 You know what the worst thing possibly ever is?
 When you have a great week of reads and then you pick up a book and it just does not read AT all.
 I read two great books last week, both 5 star reads, so perhaps my expectations were higher than they might normally be, but it just led to such a reading slump.
 I got to finish Riverdale but I also felt so bad about my slump – but also very disappointed.
 Such a struggle, amirite?

-Anyways, this book was sent to me courtesy of the author for an honest review.
+Anyways, Awakening of the Summer was sent to me courtesy of the author for an honest review.
 This review will be a little hard to write considering the book was free, and I hate to bash on something that was so graciously provided but as I am sure my intro shows, I absolutely did not like the book.
 I came soooo close to DNF’ing.

 Here is the synopsis from Goodreads: